mathewbarlow/animations/README.md

 Some animations I have made.
 You are welcome to freely use these for educational or press purposes, with attribution to "Mathew Barlow, University of Massachusetts Lowell."

+<b> hgt_anim.gif </b>

+This animation takes a 2D figure of 500 hPa heights and winds and adds 3D perspective to the elevation of the height field.
+(Vertical scale greatly exagerated.)
+The original figure was made in python and the animation was made in Blender.

 <b> tonga_wave_labeled </b>

 Initial atmospheric response to Tonga eruption